Customer Satisfaction

 ASK: Ask for feedback from customers

-The process for measuring customer satisfaction begins with asking for feedback from our customers, and then generating a question to ask.
+The process for measuring customer satisfaction begins with the satisfaction questionnaire, i.e. with the request for feedback from our customers, and then asking a precise and direct question about satisfaction.

 But what questions should we ask?
 It depends on our goals.